awsdocs/amazon-transcribe-developer-guide/doc_source/custom-vocabulary.md

 Use custom vocabularies to improve transcription accuracy for one or more specific words\.
 These are generally domain\-specific terms, such as brand names and acronyms, proper nouns, and words that Amazon Transcribe isn't rendering correctly\.

+Custom vocabularies can be used with all supported languages\.
+Note that only the characters listed in your language's [character set](charsets.md) can be used in a custom vocabulary\.

 **Important**
 You are responsible for the integrity of your own data when you use Amazon Transcribe\.
 Do not enter confidential information, personal information \(PII\), or protected health information \(PHI\) into a custom vocabulary\.